andrzej-tokarski/andrzej-tokarski.github.io/_posts/2015-05-24-smooth-animations-using-TextureView.md

     }
 {% endhighlight %}

-This way the drawing code will be much shorter.
+This way the drawing code will be much shorter but also a little bit hackish.

 ##### AccelerateDecelerateInterpolator before ApiLevel 21